citation-file-format/citation-file-format/README.md

 # Research notice
 Please note that this repository is participating in a study into sustainability of open source projects.
-Data will be gathered about this repository for approximately the next 12 months, starting from [insert date here].
+Data will be gathered about this repository for approximately the next 12 months, starting from June 2021.

 Data collected will include number of contributors, number of PRs, time taken to close/merge these PRs, and issues closed.